 Ectopic pregnancy is a common, life-threatening condition that affects 1 in 80 pregnancies.
 Put very simply, it means “an out-of-place pregnancy”.
-It occurs when a woman’s ovum (egg), that has been fertilised, implants (gets stuck somewhere) instead of moving successfully down her fallopian tube into the womb to develop there.
-The most common place for an ectopic pregnancy is the fallopian tube but there are many other sites where an ectopic pregnancy can be located.
+It occurs when a woman’s ovum (egg), that has been fertilised, implants (gets stuck somewhere) instead of moving successfully down her Fallopian tube into the cavity of the womb to develop there.
+The most common place for an ectopic pregnancy is the Fallopian tube but there are many other sites where an ectopic pregnancy can be located.
 It is, sadly, not possible to move an ectopic pregnancy.

-Each month, before a woman has her period, one of her ovaries produces an ovum that is drawn into one of the fine finger-like tubes called fimbriae, passes through it, and is deposited into the end of the fallopian tube.
-The ovum then makes its way towards the womb.
-During the course of this journey it may encounter a man’s sperm, in which case it becomes fertile.
+Each month, before a woman has her period, one of her ovaries produces an ovum that is drawn into one of the fine finger-like tubes called fimbriae at the end of the Fallopian tube.
+The ovum then makes its way along the Fallopian tube towards the womb.
+During the course of this journey it may encounter a man’s sperm, in which case it may be fertilised.

 If it is fertilised, the ovum implants itself into the special lining of the womb (renewed each month) called the endometrium and becomes a baby.
 If it is not fertilised, then both ovum and lining are discharged in the menstrual flow (period), a fresh lining is prepared and a new ovum begins to ripen within the ovary.

-In the case of an ectopic pregnancy, the fimbriae can fail to catch the ovum so the ovum becomes fertilised outside the reproductive system or, more commonly, the fertilised ovum becomes caught while progressing down the fallopian tube.
+In the case of an ectopic pregnancy, the fimbriae can fail to catch the ovum so the ovum becomes fertilised outside the reproductive system or, more commonly, the fertilised ovum becomes caught or delayed while progressing along the Fallopian tube.
 In this case, the baby continues to grow inside the tube where it can cause the tube to burst or otherwise severely damage it.
-In either case, a serious medical condition is likely to develop, requiring immediate attention.
+This can sometimes cause internal bleeding, causing pain requiring immediate medical attention.

 The diagram shows where ectopic pregnancies are most likely to occur:

-- 80% are Ampullary (in the upper part of the fallopian tube)
+- 80% are Ampullary (in the middle part of the fallopian tube)

-- 12% are Isthmic (in the lower part of the fallopian tube)
+- 15% are Isthmic (in the upper part of the fallopian tube close to the uterus)

-- 5% are Fimbrial (caught in the fimbriae)
+- 5% are Fimbrial (at the end of the tube)

 Find out more about the specific types of ectopic pregnancy

-It is not difficult to imagine how the delicately folded tube linings with specialised cells can become damaged by inflammation or infection, and/or the transportation of a developing embryo to the uterus may fail.
-In the meantime, the embryo is still trying to develop and has a natural invasive nature, so it can implant in the tube or fimbriae to form a placenta, resulting in a dangerous ectopic pregnancy.
+It is not difficult to imagine how the delicately folded tube linings with specialised cells can become damaged by inflammation or infection, and/or the transportation of a developing embryo to the uterus may be slow for no obvious reason.
+In the meantime, the embryo is still trying to develop and has a natural invasive nature, so it can implant in the tube or fimbriae to form a placenta, resulting in a potentially dangerous ectopic pregnancy.

-A cornual pregnancy or interstitial pregnancy is a rare type of ectopic pregnancy that occurs when the fertilised egg implants in that part of the fallopian tube buried deep in the wall of the uterus.
-Pregnancies of this kind are difficult to diagnose as they appear to be in the uterus on a scan.
+An interstitial pregnancy is a rare type of ectopic pregnancy that occurs when the fertilised egg implants in that part of the fallopian tube buried deep in the wall of the uterus.
+Pregnancies of this kind are difficult to diagnose as they appear to be in the uterus on a scan or may be difficult to see on a scan very early on.
 They are particularly dangerous as they can progress further and tend to rupture later, having the potential to damage both the wall of the uterus and the fallopian tube.
-If diagnosed early enough, doctors will often select medical treatment with methotrexate if the patient is a suitable candidate for this, as surgery for an interstitial pregnancy can involve surgery to the actual uterine wall and this could result in the uterus being weakened.It is possible to have successful uterine pregnancies after an interstitial pregnancy.
+If diagnosed early enough, doctors may recommend medical treatment with Methotrexate if the patient is a suitable candidate for this, as surgery for an interstitial pregnancy can involve surgery to the actual uterine wall and this could result in the uterus being weakened.It is possible to have successful uterine pregnancies after an interstitial pregnancy.
 Your doctor will assess you carefully and consider the need for an elective caesarean section to deliver any subsequent pregnancy and the preferred method of delivery will depend on the extent of the surgery necessary on the uterine wall to resolve the ectopic pregnancy.

 Abdominal pregnancies, in most instances, are thought to have begun in the fallopian tube and then separated from the wall of the fallopian tube, floating into the abdominal cavity to then reattach to one of the structures in the abdomen.
 The pregnancy can progress and may go undetected until many weeks in to the pregnancy.
 There are some accounts of abdominal pregnancies surviving to be delivered with an abdominal operation but these are incredibly rare.